mmest/GCDataProject/README.md

 ##Appendix: UCI HAR Dataset Files overview

 The following is _not_ part of the run_analysis.R procedure.
-I have run a few operating system commands and an R script to look at important characteristics of the input file.
+I have run a few operating system commands and an R script to look at important characteristics of the input files.

 ###Summary: